quilime/kala/about.md

 #  [Kāla]({{site.baseurl}}/)

-A graphical interface for relative galactic timekeeping 🌍🌎🌏⏳
+An interface for relative galactic timekeeping 🌍🌎🌏⏳

 This document is a WIP brain dump as the project takes shape.